 From 2013-2017 I ran a creative studio in REO Town meeting Lansing’s greatest artists and offering them a space to create their art, all the while growing my photography business.

 I am now working exclusively from home, concentrating on photography and selling my City Saunter Books about my walking experience.
 I shoot mostly on location in the Great Lansing Community, although I am equipped with studio lights and backdrops for in home or studio rental photography.
 I love what I do and I think that it shows in my work.
-I am excellent with children given that I’m a mom to four of my own and three grandchildren.
-And that Bachelor's degree in psychology has finally paid off, as I feel my ability to work well with a diverse population stems from my early experiences in the psychology field.
+I am excellent with children, given that I’m a mom to four of my own and three grandchildren.
+And that Bachelor's degree in psychology truly paid off, as I feel my ability to work well with a diverse population stems from my early experiences in the psychology field.

 I’m Ariniko, pronounced air-i-knee-ko, and I am a greater Lansing area photographer specializing in community and family enrichment through family portraits, business photography, and event photography.

-Family life: I live in East Lansing, Michigan with my husband Pat, twins Evan & Ellie, and our dog Cooper.
-We have two other sons, Michael and Andrew, who live with their families.
+Family life: I live in East Lansing, Michigan with my husband Patrick, twins Evan & Ellie, and our dog Cooper.
+We have two older sons, Michael and Andrew, who live with their families.

-Favorite vacation: When I was little our family would pack up and spend two full weeks up north in the upper peninsula.
-We camped at Lake Pomeroy and traveled to other areas to check out the sights like Porcupine Mountains and nearby waterfalls.
-We went with my mom's sister and her two kids.
+Favorite vacation: When I was little our family would pack up and spend two full weeks up north in the Upper Peninsula.
+We camped at Lake Pomeroy and traveled to other nearby areas to check out the sights like Porcupine Mountains and nearby waterfalls.